An education at Stockport Grammar School can make an enormous difference to a child’s life and future prospects:

 Making a Single Donation

 We always welcome single donations, large or small.
-If you would like to make a single donation this can be done by bank transfer to:
+If you would like to make a single donation please click here.

 Alternatively, please send us the form below: